AquaticFish/SecureCommunications/README.md

 ### Todo

-- [ ] Ability for the client and server to generate their own private and public keys, if needed.
 - [ ] Server support for multiple individuals, message relaying, public-private key encryption between different server members, end-to-end encryption.
 - [ ] Ability for server to store and save messages using SQLite.
 - [ ] Rename project to something more creative.